Start Printed Page 19743

 Start Supplemental Information

-The changes exempt Fuji apples from smooth net-like russeting as a grade-determining factor.
+The proposed changes exempt Fuji apples from smooth net-like russeting.
 These revisions also affect the grade requirements under the Export Apple Act.

 Executive Orders 12866, 13771, and 13563